TABLE OF CONTENTS

 It is the policy of MTECH not to discriminate on the basis of race, color, national origin, sex, disabilities in its CTE Programs, Services or activities as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and the Section of 504 of the Rehabilitation Act of 1973, as amended.

-MTECH works with Adult Education in the local school districts to assure the lack of English skills is not a barrier to admission and participation in all educational and CTE programs.
+MTECH works with Adult Education in the local school districts to assure the lack of English skills is not a barrier to admission and participation in all educational and Career and Technical Education programs.

 For more information about your rights or grievance procedures contact: